davydany/sultan/docs/sultan-examples.rst

 Here is an example that shows how to get the results of a command::

     with Sultan.load() as s:

-    result = s.yum('install', '-y', 'postgresql')
+        result = s.yum('install', '-y', 'postgresql').run()
         result.stdout # the stdout
         result.stderr # the stderr
         result.traceback # the traceback
         result.rc # the return code

 **stdout** and **stderr** returns a list, where each element is a line from **stdout** and **stderr**; **rc** is an integer.